Heisenburg-z/Lab1-2025/report.md

-report.md: This file contains a brief report on what i have done in this assignment. index.html site about myself made commits and pushed my files to github lastly i then deployed my index.html to github pages.
+report.md: This file contains a brief report on what i have done in this assignment. index.html site about myself made commits and pushed my files to github lastly i  deployed my index.html to github pages.